 A Beach Barbecue is such a fun way to host a dinner party; from playing games on the beach to chatting around the fire under the stars at the end.
-And the ambience can't be beat!
+This guide has a suggested menu, lists of what you need, and Gr8 tips to be successful!

 But it is SO MUCH FUN!
 This post will tell you what we did for invitations, our simple menu, and exactly what to pack and how to pack it for maximum accessibility.